great-expectations/great_expectations/docs/docusaurus/docs/oss/get_started/get_started_with_gx_and_sql.md

 ## Connect to your data

 1. Use a `connection_string` to securely connect to your PostgreSQL instance.
-For example
+For example:

   ```python
   PG_CONNECTION_STRING = "postgresql+psycopg2://postgres:@localhost/taxi_db"